 1. Human Knots

-It is always fun to watch our older students work together to solve a problem.
-This game is geared towards helping students work together and problem solve, while at the same time, have fun!
+This game is geared towards helping students work together and problem solve while having fun!
 There are so many variations to the game.
 You know your students best – add in or change it up!

-Students are to get into groups (between 6-8 people; you may also choose to form the groups) and form a large circle.
+Students are to get into groups of 6-8 and form a large circle.
 They are to stand within the circle, crossing arms at the wrist.
-Next, they are to grasp hands with 2 different people across from them.
+Next, they are to grasp hands with two different people across from them.
 Students must now work together to try and untangle the knot without letting go of any hands.
-Once they have untangled themselves, and are still holding hands, encourage them to lean back, balancing their weight and try to sit down, then stand back up again as a group.
-As an added challenge, depending on age, grade or level of confidence, have each of the groups race.
+Once they have untangled themselves and are still holding hands, encourage them to lean back, balancing their weight and try to sit down, then stand back up again as a group.
+As an added challenge, have each of the groups race to finish first.

 Materials: Activity to be played in the gym with a number of overlapping floor markings (basketball & volleyball courts)